-- Coordinate specialized services; for example: joint home visits, in-home interventions, parenting programs, child services, peer services, incidental funding, etc. - Evaluate the family's need for housing or to apply for eligibility for food, cash, and medical assistance or use of incidental funds. - Complete all required FSFN documentation including, at a minimum, monthly progress notes and updates at any critical juncture.
+- Coordinate specialized services; for example: joint home visits, in-home interventions, parenting programs, child services, peer services, incidental funding, etc. - Evaluate the family's need for early child care and housing or to apply for eligibility for food, cash, and medical assistance or use of incidental funds. - Complete all required FSFN documentation including, at a minimum, monthly progress notes and updates at any critical juncture.